 My Aunt gave me this tip long ago and it has saved me many times when I have way more guests then my fine china can handle.
 She told me to start collecting tableware that was only white in color.
 When holidays roll around and you have more family and friends then you know what to do with, everything matches.
-All of the plates and bowls from the Corelle Livingware, Vitrelle, and Portofino Collections are made in the USA.
+All of the plates and bowls from the Corelle Livingware, and Vitrelle Collections are made in the USA.
 Corelle offers reasonably priced white tableware and you can find it in most department stores.
 If you have a colorful Thanksgiving table in mind, Fiesta dishware and servingware are all American made.

 But wait, there's more!

 Don't miss our recent articles on setting the Thanksgiving table or our picks for serving the pies plus a pumpkin martini recipe.
 If you will be starting your holiday decorating this weekend, be sure to check our quick and easy tips for holiday decorating with American made.